ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 3. Set up RSA based ssh login from the Boot-Master to all nodes in the cluster.
 4. Run the ICP inception installer on the boot-master.

-Some other steps may need to be taken depending on specific circumstances:
+Some other steps may need to be taken depending on specific circumstances and requirements:
 * Configure access to RHEL yum repositories.
-* Configure /etc/hosts files on all cluster members if DNS is not available to resolve host names and IP addresses.
+* Configure `/etc/hosts` files on all cluster members if DNS is not available to resolve host names and IP addresses.
 * Update RHEL to the latest patch level.
 * Install NTP.
+* Install Python Docker modules to support the convenient use of Docker APIs in Python scripts.
 * Install Docker on each cluster member VM in addition to the boot-master VM.
 (This gives you full control over what version of Docker is installed, but more importantly, Docker on each VM is needed for the next step.)
 * Use Docker on each cluster member VM to pre-load the ICP Docker images rather than let the inception installation load the ICP Docker images.
 (It turns out to be expedient to copy the ICP image tar-ball to each cluster member VM and then load the local Docker registry from that tar-ball rather than waiting for the inception installer to do that part of the installation.)